tscilipoti/generator-iservices/README.md

 ## Overview
 This package is a generator used with the [Yeoman](http://yeoman.io/) application.
-It can be used to generate different kinds of iServices projects.
+It can be used to generate different kinds of iServices projects as well as different types of files after a project has been created.

 ## Guide